Planned Parenthood sees swift fallout from quitting program

 About 4 million women are served nationwide by the Title X program, which makes up a much bigger portion of Planned Parenthood's patients than abortion.
 But the organization said it could not abide by the abortion-referral rules because it says they would make it impossible for doctors to do their jobs.

-Mindy Dotson, a single mother in Utah, is among the women who use the family planning program.
-She started going to Planned Parenthood as doctors' bills for treating recurring yeast infections mounted.
+Misty Dotson, a single mother in Utah, started going to Planned Parenthood as doctors' bills for treating recurring yeast infections mounted.
 The services became even more important when she gave up her employer-sponsored health insurance because she couldn't afford the $500 monthly bill.

 "It would put me in a very dangerous position," said Dotson, who works as an executive assistant for an accounting and consulting firm.
 "It covers so many things: STD testing, emergency contraception, birth control, lifesaving cancer screenings ... you name it, they have treated me for it."

-Planned Parenthood says it's dedicated to maintaining its current services in Utah, but CEO Karrie Galloway acknowledged it won't be easy and could cause some "pain on all sides."
+Planned Parenthood said it's dedicated to maintaining its current services in Utah, but CEO Karrie Galloway acknowledged it won't be easy and could cause some "pain on all sides."

 She said the organization plans to lean heavily on donors to make up the funding gap while staff members assess how they'll cope.
 Among the possibilities are instituting copays of $10-$15 per visit, shortening hours and trimming spending.
 She doesn't plan to lay off staff, but said she may not be able to fill jobs when people leave or retire.